 Put simply, whether you have your own transport or not will affect your options for hiking the Dewa Sanzan.
 You can learn more about how to access the Dewa Sanzan here.
-In this article I’ll introduce the two main routes for visiting Mt.
+In this article I’ll introduce the two main itineraries for visiting Mt.
 Gassan and Mt.
 Yudono.
-Both routes assume you stay on or near Mt.
+Both Dewa Sanzan itineraries assume you stay on or near Mt.
 Haguro meaning you can easily visit all three of the Dewa Sanzan.
-Route one takes you on a mountain path from Mt.
+Itinerary one takes you on a mountain path from Mt.
 Gassan to Mt.
 Yudono.
-With route two, each mountain is visited separately.
+With itinerary two, each mountain is visited separately.

 Depending on the time of day, you might want to climb Mt.
 Haguro before or after the other two mountains.
 Altogether, the climb on the stone stairway from the Zuishinmon gates at the base to Sanjingosaiden Shrine at the top takes about one hour one-way.
 All in all, you want to allow at least three hours to check out Mt.
 Haguro.